-- 8.1 The SA has helped identify and refine alternatives and investigated the four options for the Spatial Strategy approach for the emerging Dartmoor Local Plan.
+- 9.1 The SA has helped identify and refine alternatives and investigated the four options for the Spatial Strategy approach for the Dartmoor Local Plan.
 A comparative assessment was undertaken and the outline reasons for selection/rejection of strategic options is provided.
-All reasonable options for site proposals have been tested through SA. - 8.2 The Policies and Proposals in the draft Dartmoor Local Plan have been investigated through SA and emerging findings have informed plan preparation.
+All reasonable options for site proposals have been tested through SA. - 9.2 The Policies and Proposals in the draft Dartmoor Local Plan have been investigated through SA and emerging findings have informed plan preparation.
 Overall, the SA found that there was strong mitigation provided through policies to conserve or enhance landscape, biodiversity and the historic environment with likely residual effects that are at least neutral.
 The selection of proposed sites for new development through location, small size and type has been made carefully and to integrate with the existing built environment, thus minimising potential negative effects and optimising opportunities for positive effects where possible.
-Overall, provision of housing and employment land will have major positive effects that will be cumulative in the longer-term. - 8.3 The SA identified some concern regarding the cumulative effects from additional recreational access and use of the National Park arising from the proposed major development around the boundary of the Park.
+Overall, provision of housing and employment land will have major positive effects that will be cumulative in the longer-term. - 9.3 The SA identified some concern regarding the cumulative effects from additional recreational access and use of the National Park arising from the proposed major development around the boundary of the Park.
 It is considered that there could be risks for cumulative negative effects on both European protected sites and the wider biodiversity resource.
-The SA suggested that continuing collaboration with the relevant local planning authorities to develop a shared strategic mitigation approach could provide sufficient mitigation measures. - 8.4 The draft Dartmoor Local Plan will be subject to consultation between 3 December 2018 and 4 February 2019; this will include the accompanying SA, EqIA and HRA Reports.
-Representations made to the draft Plan and SA will be reviewed and considered in the continued ongoing and iterative way to inform the preparation of the Regulation 19 Local Plan (Pre-Submission).
-Comments made on the SA and HRA will be reported, together with the responses made.
+The SA suggested that continuing collaboration with the relevant local planning authorities to develop a shared strategic mitigation approach could provide sufficient mitigation measures. - 9.4 Comments made on the Regulation 18 Draft Plan have been considered in developing the Regulation 19 Pre-Submission Plan.
+The significance of the changes for the previous SA findings has been identified and the implications for the SA tested and discussed.
+Overall, the refinements to the Plan have strengthened the positive effects identified and strengthened the mitigation measures in policies to avoid/minimise negative effects.
+The potential for cumulative negative effects through recreational impacts arising from new development outside the National Park remains.
+However, the DNPA has stated its commitment to continuing to liaise with relevant local planning authorities and Natural England.
+Thus, mitigation measures are in place. - 9.5 The Regulation 19 draft Plan and supporting evidence, including this SA Report and the HRA/AA Report, will be submitted to the Secretary of State.
+Any representations made on the draft plan and the SA, HRA/AA will also be provided to the Inspector to be appointed in due course to examine the draft Plan and evidence for soundness and justification.